joelfatnugget/LessonsToPayment/README.md

 So the next time you are at Yakun making your payment, the safest method to pay the Aunty is through Paywave or Tap to Pay. **Remember cash is our number 1 competitor HAHA.**

+---

+## Day 6 (Data Element 4 and Data Element 7)

+### DE4: Amount, Transaction
+DE4 actually holds the value of the transaction amount being processed.
+What is interesting is actually the limits of DE4.
+How do I make a payment for coffee that is $1 and how do I make a payment for a Handbag that is $10,000?
+It goes through the exact same process but the question is how then is do I ensure that the system is robust enough to handle both operations.

+Simply put, the DE4 is a 12-digit numerical field hence.
+For a transaction amount of $23.45, this would mean that the 12 digit would be represented as "000000023450".
+But naturally the question of how then about the currencies with a lot of 0s (i.e. Korean Won, or Indoensia Rupiah)?
+Well the answer is always to keep it in the smallest unit of the currency, padded to 12.

+If you are paying for an item in indonesia that cost 1 Million Rupiah, it would be "000100000000" (8 Zeros after 1, and then padded with 0s infront).
+Thus the maximum price that you can pay at a merchant is 999,999,999,999 Rupiah and that is about 1 trilion Indonesia Rupiah.
+Which is roughly 78 Million SGD.

+DE4 is closely linked to DE49 due to the currency code.
+Note: There is no Decimal point as it takes the smallest unit of currency (refers to DE49) and makes that payment.
+This is essential for clearing and settlement (recall Day 2).
+Additionally, it can contain zero value for non-financial transactions like balance inquiries where money does not move.

+DE4 IS CRUCIAL in card payment systems as it ensures the exact value involved in the transaction is communicated clearly.

+### DE7: Transmission Date and Time
+This is important as it gives you the timestamp indicating when the transaction message was sent.
+It has 10 digits, MMDDhhmmss.
+THis is important as it will combine with other Data Elements (namely DE11 System Trace Audit Number & DE37 Retrieval Reference Number) to give the transaction a rather unique identification.

+It would be critical for synchronisation and for detection of duplicate or even replaced attacks in high-volume transaction.

+Important!
+DE7 actually helps in terms of fraud detection.
+It looks at things like Timestamp verification, duplication detection Pattern Analysis, Synchronisation.
+It is important, as you can't be using the card for a transaction in China at 10am and at 11am you are off in USA using the same card for another transaction.
+Hence, all these messages must be checked and there has to be some level of fraud detection that goes on almost instantly such that payment can flow.
+All of this responsibility lies on the shoulders of your payment networks (Visa, Mastercard, American Express etc)

+Hence, it is important to know that Both DE4 for Amount and DE7 Transmission Date Time, are critical and vital.
+These 2 Data elements are necessary to ensure that there is some legitimacy when it comes to transactions.
+You need to ensure the almost all (if not all) transaction are legitimate and important before it gets processed.